-- 1. Tilt down the outboard motor. - 2.
-Remove the water plug from the bottom cowl, and screw in the flushing attachment. - Connect a water hose.
-Turn on the water and adjust the flow.
-Continue flushing the outboard motor for 3 to 5 minutes. - 4.
-After the flushing, be sure to reattach the water plug. - 5.
-Tilt up the outboard motor.
+- 1. Tilt down the outboard motor. - Remove the water plug from the gear case, and screw in the flushing attachment. - Connect a water hose.
+Turn on the water and adjust the flow (Be sure to seal the water inlet, located in the gear case with tape). - 4.
+Put the shift lever in the neutral position and start the engine. - Continue flushing the outboard motor for 3 to 5 minutes at idling. - Stop the engine and water supply.
+Remove the flushing attachment and tape.
+After the flushing, be sure to reattach the water plug.

-- 1. Flushing attachment (option) - 2.
-Garden hose (commercial available)
+1. Flushing attachment (option)

-ENOMOO085-A Flushing by test tank
+Flushing by test tank